-That’s why we have created FamilyCook LIVE Online versions of our award-winning programs and want to make them available to schools and community organizations everywhere: Willow (preschool); Look Who’s Cooking (elementary kids + parents together) and Teen Battle Chef (adolescent).
+FamilyCook LIVE Online versions of our award-winning programs are available and tested!
+Here is the lineup: Willow (preschool); Look Who’s Cooking (elementary kids + parents together) and Teen Battle Chef (adolescent).

 What We’ve Learned So Far